datsoftlyngby/soft2019spring-algorithms/Weeklies/Week_21/README.md

 -----------------

 ### Focus this week
-Group Presentations on topics, chosen within the entire syllabus.
+Group Presentations on topics.
+Chosen by your groups, within the entire syllabus and the Hand-in assignments.

 -----------------

 ### Classroom Activities

-- Presentations
+- Presentations (non-prioritized)
    - _'N Squared'_
    - _'Stooge Sort'_
    - _'No Group'_
    - _'Konstanten 1'_
    - _'Big O'_

 **Estimated need for activity out side classroom:** 2-4 hours for preparing your presentations.
 Work together, don't miss out.
+A varying number of hours for oral exam preparation.

 -----------------
 ### Resources

-**Reading:** as needed.
+**Reading:** as needed, in preparation for the oral exam in June.

-**Lecture Slides:** are available through [the GitHub repository](https://github.com/datsoftlyngby/soft2019spring-algorithms/blob/master/Weeklies/Week_06/Slides/02%20Introduction.pdf).
+**Lecture Slides:** N/A

-**Code:** as needed.
+**Code:** N/A

 **Classroom exercises:** N/A